 How to ventilate your shed

-Ventilating a small shed
+How to ventilate a small wooden shed

 Waltons wooden shed with doors open

-Install roof windows
+1: Install shed roof windows (rooflights)

-Open roof window vent in wooden house
+Open roof window vent in wooden roof

 Image: Diana Rui/Shutterstock

-Invest in a whirligig
+2: Invest in a whirligig

-Whirlygig on roof letting in air
+whirlygig on roof letting in air

 Image: SantaGig/Shutterstock

-We often see these installed on van roofs – the wind pushes a turbine around, which draws air up and out of the vehicle.
+We often see whirligigs installed on van roofs – the wind pushes a turbine around, which draws air up and out of the vehicle.
 Wind powered shed vents are larger than their automotive equivalents, but they work in exactly the same way.

-As with all roof-mounted vents, a whirligig works much more effectively if it’s complemented by gable wall-mounted static vents; to move air through the building, it has to be able to find a way in as well as out.
+As with all roof-mounted vents, a whirligig works much more effectively if it’s complemented by gable wall-mounted static vents – to move air through the building, it has to be able to find a way in as well as out.

-Install an electric fan
+3: Fit an electric fan

 Interior of Waltons Helios Summerhouse turned into a home office

-Image: Waltons
+Image: Waltons Helios summer house

 To avoid sweltering on hot, windless days, install a solar or mains powered electric fan.
 Mount this in one gable wall, make sure there’s a static vent in the opposite wall, and switch on whenever you need a draught.
 This solution is ideal for times when you’re mixing paint, or using solvents or petrol.

-Special ventilation solutions for home offices
+Special ventilation solutions for garden offices

 Waltons Dove 4m x 3m log cabin with double doors open